 Hughes was born in Cozad, Nebraska, in 1894.
 His mother died two weeks after his birth.
 He was raised largely by his grandmother and an aunt until he was four, when his father, a merchant, remarried.
 His step-mother, a teacher, played a significant role in his life, introducing him at a young age to what she considered the pillars of a good education: an atlas, the collected works of William Shakespeare, and the Bible.

 The family later settled in Long Beach, California, where Hughes attended Polytechnic High School.
-He was a bright student, with what his widow Cleta Hughes calls a “high correlation of abilities” -- making him as comfortable with math as with poetry and literature (Hughes interview).
+He was a bright student, with what his former wife Cleta Hughes (ca. 1929-2018) called a "high correlation of abilities" -- making him as comfortable with math as with poetry and literature (Hughes interview).
 His acuity in math would serve him well when he began managing finances for the drama department.

 After graduating from high school in 1912 as Class Poet, Hughes attended Stanford University on a scholarship.
 At Stanford, he majored in English and tutored other students in math to earn money.
 He graduated in 1916, at age 22, and took a teaching job at Bellingham State Normal School (now Western Washington University).
 He taught there for two years, served a brief stint in the Army at the end of World War I, and then moved to the University of Washington as a teaching fellow in English.